ORNL-BTRIC/Autotune/README.md

     ```
   * `vagrant up --provider virtualbox` <br>
   This will download the VM from Atlas (the new version of VagrantCloud) and then power up the instance with an Ubuntu GUI.
+* TODO: Add steps to use the VM for demo

 # Server Installations